 03. Illustrated Storyboard and Animatic

 Once we have our characters and environments designed, it’s time to finalise the illustration work for all the scenes in the storyboard, ready for animation.
 I’ll then import them into Premiere pro to create a basic edit or ‘animatic’ (sequence of stills) with a guide voice over.
-Here I can get the scene timings right and place in some music and sound effects, to get a sense of how its working overall.
-This can be shared with the client before going into animation.
+Here I can get the scene timings right and place in some music and sound effects, to get a sense of how it’s working overall.
+This is shared with the client before going into animation.

 04: Animation